 There’s something incredibly satisfying about completing a VAT return and realising that the taxman actually owes you money.
 For most businesses, it happens when they make a major investment in equipment or other high-ticket items.
 This can mean you pay out more VAT than you collect during the relevant quarter.
 HMRC then has to pay you the VAT it owes within a certain timeframe.
-If it is late in paying, it currently has to add a VAT Repayment Supplement.
+If it is late in paying, it used to add a VAT Repayment Supplement.

-The current VAT Repayment Supplement scheme
+The old VAT Repayment Supplement scheme

 How the new VAT supplement scheme works